UKRAINIAN DIARY – Photography by Boris Mikhailov from 1966 to today

 Curator: Laurie Hurwitz in collaboration with Boris and Vita Mikhailov

-Curator for the Royal Danish Library: Charlotte Praestegaard Schwartz
+Curator for Royal Danish Library: Charlotte Praestegaard Schwartz